-Your GP may also offer you tests if you have:
+Your GP might also offer you tests if you have:

 - changes in bowel habit (for example constipation or diarrhoea)

-If your GP doesn't think that you have ovarian cancer, they will not refer you to a specialist.
+Your GP will not refer you to a specialist if they don't think that you have ovarian cancer.
 But they will ask you to go back to them again if your symptoms continue or happen more often.

 Urgent referral to a specialist

 According to guidelines, your GP should refer you urgently to see a specialist if:

 - you have a lump in your abdomen or pelvis, that is not fibroids